couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   inside the server's CPU cache (which is extremely fast), rather than in main memory (slower), or disk (much slower)

+The benchmark tool sets up SIGQUIT (CTRL-/) handler and dumps useful diagnostics and metrics to STDERR on this signal.

 ## OPTIONS

 Options may be read either from the command line, or from a configuration file